Malaysia arrests North Korean in Kim killing

 Jong-Nam told staff he was suffering from a headache and was taken to the airport clinic grimacing in pain, according to Malaysian media citing CCTV footage from the airport.

-Reports of purges and executions have emerged from the current regime as Jong-un tries to strengthen his grip on power in the face of international pressure over nuclear and missile programmes.
+Reports of purges and executions have emerged from the current regime as Kim Jong-Un tries to strengthen his grip on power in the face of international pressure over nuclear and missile programmes.

-South Korea has cited a “standing order” from Jong-un to kill his sibling and a failed assassination bid in 2012 after he criticised the regime.